Negative thoughts cause stress and pressure; you sense their weight in your body and mind.

-These thoughts are not your enemies even though you don’t want them.
-They reflect your mental state.
+Even though you don’t want these thoughts, they are not your enemy.
+They are simply reflections of your mental state.
 You might imagine they create your mood, but feelings come before thoughts.
 For instance, you would not imagine a robber was likely to invade your home unless you already feared the possibility of the incident occurring.

-Such a fear might grow from listening to crimes involving theft on the news or learning a friend was mugged.
-The idea may stick in your mind until thoughts representing your anxiety pop into consciousness.
+Such a fear might grow from listening to stories of crimes on the news or hearing about a friend who was mugged.
+These stories present possibilities that may or may not happen.
 The first step to reducing such thoughts is to stop fighting them and see them for what they are.

 Change your mental state

-If fears plague you, it’s time to relax and calm your mind.
-To achieve your aim it’s necessary to take care of yourself; you need to exercise and eat and sleep adequately.
-Many people struggle to reduce stress because they are in a poor physical state, and the body and mind influence each other.
+If you are plagued by fear, it’s time to learn how to relax and calm your mind.
+To achieve this aim it’s necessary to take care of yourself; you need to exercise, eat well and sleep get adequate sleep.
+A poor physical state does not help you relax.
+This is because your body and your mind have a bidirectional influence on each other.

-Once you develop a self-care routine and go to bed at least an hour before midnight, consume a healthy diet, and exercise, you will be ready to improve your mindset.
+Once you develop a self-care routine you will be ready to improve your mindset.
 Mentally step back from unhelpful thoughts.
-Look at them as though you witness them rather than have them.

-Discovering the sentiment behind a thought reduces stress and stops you repeating painful memories.
-It also helps you understand what to do next.
-If you’re insecure like in the example, you can build your self-esteem.
+Discovering the sentiment or attitude behind a thought can help reduce stress.
+It can stop the ongoing repetition of painful memories.
+It can also help you understand what to do next.
+If you’re insecure like in the example, you can take steps to build your self-esteem.

 Soothe your mind